 The three biggest sources of saturated fat in the North American diet are, in order, cheese, red meat, and baked goods.

-Cheese, eaten mainly as a pizza topping and, more recently, a pizza crust filling, accounts for over 14% of the saturated fat consumed in North America.
-When choosing cheese, avoid pizza and eat low-fat varieties in moderation.
+Cheese, eaten mainly as a pizza topping and, more recently, pizza crust filling, accounts for over 14% of the saturated fat consumed in North America.
+When choosing cheese, avoid pizza and eat cheese in moderation.

 Red meat accounts for about 13% of the North American diet.
 Americans on average eat one serving of red meat per day.
 Experts recommend that red meat consumption be limited to a maximum of two servings per person per week.
 According to the USDA, low-fat meat has a fat content of 3% or less.
 However, extra-lean red meat sold in grocery stores contains 5% saturated fat, and lean red meat has 10% saturated fat.
 A 3 oz serving of lean red meat contains over 4.5 g of saturated fat, which is about one-third of the recommended daily allowance.

-Grain-based desserts, such as cookies and cakes, are laden with saturated fat in the form of oils.
+Grain-based desserts, such as cookies and cakes, are laden with saturated fat in the form of oils, usually from soy.
 The desserts that are fat free have had the fat replaced with sugar (high-fructose corn syrup), which is converted to fat in the body.

 Cutting these food categories out of the diet can make a big difference for people trying to lose weight.

-Would you like more information or help dealing with weight loss?
+Would you like more information or help achieving a healthy weight?
 Send me a message or request an appointment below.